Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

 ### 3.c: Start the bot!

+**If you haven't already done so, create a COMPLETELY NEW Discord account for your bot.** You cannot share accounts with your bot - Discord doesn't allow multiple voice connections from one account (you won't be able to listen to your own bot :cry:).

 Log into the bot's account on your Discord client and join the server you want your bot to live on.

 Go back to the main RhinoBot directory and double click `runbot.bat`.
 If you see: